hkniberg/ainutshell/1-main/140-prompt-engineering.md

 > **Prompt**
 > I have problem with my team.
 I want you to take on the role of a master coach.
 Interview me about my problem, one question at a time.
 Keep asking questions until you start understanding the root cause.
 Then give me several suggestions, with pros and cons, and recommendation for where to start.

 I was amazed by the result.
 First it asked me a bunch of questions all at once, which was a bit overwhelming, so I added "One question at a time" to the prompt.
 After that it drove the conversation, interviewed me, and then came up with very useful suggestions, with pros and cons of each, and a recommendation for where to start.
-Just like a I asked.
+Just like I asked.

 So all that time I thought the models were incapable of asking questions or driving a conversation.
 I thought they were hard-wired to answer questions immediately without asking for more info.
 But it turned out that that was just the _default behavior_ of the model.
 And the default behavior could easily be changed by, well, simply asking it!